7 Smarter Ways to Approach Mobile Search Ads

 5. Use a device-specific bidding script

-Optimizing bids on both mobile and desktop takes granularity that AdWords can’t always provide.
+Optimizing bids on both mobile and desktop takes granularity that Google Ads (AdWords) can’t always provide.
 Our solution?
 Hourly bids on both desktop and mobile using our 24/7 bidding tool.

-For one of our clients in the food sector who wanted to grow their mobile user base, we used 24/7 bidding and Bayesian statistics to model user behavior to exceed the limitations of AdWords.
+For one of our clients in the food sector who wanted to grow their mobile user base, we used 24/7 bidding and Bayesian statistics to model user behavior to exceed the limitations of Google Ads.